 So, if you are feeling inspired to do more than just add a pop of colour, check out our stylish feature wall design ideas.

-Looking for more inspiration?
-Our design hub is a great starting point.
+Looking for more design inspiration?
+Our living room ideas page is great place to start.

 1. Get an industrial feel with exposed brick